frozendo/study-java/README.md

 Each branch has code and examples of features and new Java APIs for your own version.

-If you want to read the articles related to each version, go to https://medium.com/@frozendo.
+If you want to read the articles related to each version, go to https://frozendo.medium.com/.

 ## Java 8

-###### Under construction

 * Default Methods
 * Static Methods